rwahowa/Linux-commands/README.md

 # Various Linux commands

-These are linux commands for various tasks.
+These are linux commands usually asked in interviews.
 They are not sorted in any order.

 **`uname`** : Print certain system information such as  kernel name  ,  hostname  , kernel release/version  , machine name  , processor , OS etc